If you want to declutter your kitchen (or any area), the first thing you need is the right mindset.

 Clutter is a state of mind more than anything else.
 This may sound strange, as you can obviously see clutter as physical objects that pile up and get in your way.
 However, it is people who create clutter, and the whole process starts in mind.

 To reduce clutter, one thing you should commit yourself to is not creating any more clutter in the future.
 If you don’t start with this step, it won’t matter how much you clean up or straighten things out.
 The clutter will just return, and faster than you might expect.

 When trying to accomplish any goal, it is best to frame it in a positive way.
 So rather than resolving to “not create clutter” or even to “declutter,” it is best to think in terms of being neat and organised.

 Do You Need a Bigger Kitchen?

-It is natural to think that the ideal solution to kitchen clutter would be to have a much larger kitchen.
+It is natural to think that the ideal solution to kitchen clutter would be to have a much larger kitchen, like a farmhouse kitchen.
 Whether this would mean doing a major renovation to your present kitchen or moving into a large house, the more space you have, the less clutter.

 While this may make sense on the surface, it is not usually the case (unless your kitchen is truly tiny relative to the size of your household).

 I’m not trying to talk you out of remodelling your kitchen, especially if you have some specific goals in this direction.
 However, it is not usually the best solution for kitchen clutter.
 For this, your primary focus should be on making better use of the space you already have.

 Trash & Recycling